Top Market News: What Happened In Investing Today

 |1.83%

-Numbers as of Q1 2017, sources are 2017 Q1 10Q and 2016 10K.
-One exception
+Numbers as of Q1 2017, sources are 2017 Q1 10-Q and 2016 10-K. One exception

-My quick math suggests the company is trading between 16-21x FCF, and 18x trailing earnings.
-If we’re heading into a downcycle, and it’s not clear how long the growth story for CAKE runs, that would strike me as a filling price.
+My quick math suggests the company is trading between 16 and 21x FCF and 18x trailing earnings.
+If we’re heading into a downcycle and it’s not clear how long the growth story for CAKE runs, that would strike me as a filling price.
 On the other hand, the company earns 25-27% return on capital or equity, which are very strong numbers (When I crunched the numbers for FOGO as of Q2 2016, I got 4-8%).

 So someone looking into this might check out what the growth story looks like for CAKE over time – how many more units can they open in the US or elsewhere – and where traffic trends look like they’re going.
 I would not buy yet, but I haven’t spent much time on this either.
 I’ve also only been to The Cheesecake Factory once or twice, at the Burlington Mall in my hometown.
 I don’t have strong memories of it either way.
 Is it dangerous to consider investing in restaurant stocks because we may be biased by our palates, the way it’s dangerous to go grocery shopping on an empty stomach?